-If you don’t need to, I would not spend two nights in Rubona and Gisenyi.
+I would strongly recommend not spending two nights in Rubona and Gisenyi.
 It’s a starting point for the Congo Nile Trail and tours up the active volcano, Mount Nyiragongo in the Congo.
 There’s not much else.
 The town was grungy, single story, and had sidewalks with open sewerage systems.
 It was not nice at all compared to other parts of the country.
 Honestly, we probably could have headed out that day – there wasn’t much point in sticking around.

 We only spent two nights here because we arrived battered from the Congo Nile Trail and the next day was Christmas.
 I thought that public transport wouldn’t operate on a holiday and I was afraid everything would be booked out, so we planned for two nights in Gisenyi.
 As it turns out, public transport is very much active on holidays, though at a higher price.